PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

 ## Configuration

-To specify to Paima Engine what chain data extensions you are interested in, you need to provide a configuration file.
+To specify which chain data extensions you are using for your game, you need to provide a configuration file.
 By default, a file named `extensions.yml` in your root directory (same place as the `.env` file) is expected, but you may adjust this path using the `CDE_CONFIG_PATH` environment variable.

-An example of the format can be seen below:
+Here is an example `extensions.yml` that you can copy paste into the root folder of your project:

 ```yaml
 extensions: